Anukriti204/Sales-Forcasting-Dashboard/README.md

-# Sales Dashboard
+## Sales Forecasting Power BI Dashboard Overview
+This repository contains the files for a Sales Forecasting Power BI Dashboard developed as part of a data analysis project.
+The dashboard offers a comprehensive view of sales data, allowing users to visualize trends, analyse performance, and forecast future sales with accuracy
+### Features
+Interactive Visualization: The dashboard presents sales data through interactive charts, graphs, and tables, enabling users to explore data dynamically.
+### Forecasting Models
+Leveraging advanced analytics techniques, the dashboard includes predictive models to forecast future sales based on historical trends and patterns.
+### Payment Method Analysis
+Users can analyse sales transactions by payment method, gaining insights into customer preferences and behaviour.
+### Product Category Analysis
+The dashboard provides a breakdown of sales by product category, facilitating product performance analysis and strategic decision-making.

-### Task
+### Technologies Used
-To achieve your objective of contributing to the success of a business through data analysis, specifically focusing on time series analysis for accurate sales forecasting, you can follow these detailed components:

-#### Dashboard Creation:

-Identify Key Performance Indicators (KPIs) relevant to sales and business goals (e.g., revenue, product performance, customer retention).
-Design an intuitive and visually appealing dashboard using tools like Tableau, Power BI, or custom visualization libraries.
-Incorporate interactive features such as filters, drill-down options, and tooltips for a user-friendly experience.
-Provide options to explore data at various levels of granularity (daily, weekly, monthly) to understand trends and patterns.

-#### Data Analysis:

-Conduct exploratory data analysis (EDA) to understand the distribution, trends, and anomalies in the sales data.
-Utilize visualization and charts to communicate insights effectively (e.g., line charts, bar graphs, heatmaps).
-Analyze the effectiveness of different sales strategies, marketing campaigns, and promotions through comparative visualizations.
-Identify correlations between external factors (e.g., holidays, events) and sales performance.

-#### Sales Forecasting:

-Gather and preprocess historic sales data, ensuring data quality and consistency.
-Apply time series analysis techniques such as ARIMA, Exponential Smoothing, or machine learning models like Prophet to generate accurate sales forecasts.
-Validate and fine-tune the forecasting model using cross-validation techniques.
-Generate sales forecasts for the next 15 days and visualize the predictions alongside actual sales data for evaluation.

-#### Actionable Insights and Recommendations:

-Summarize key findings from the data analysis and sales forecasting.
-Provide actionable insights and recommendations based on identified trends, correlations, and forecasted sales.
-Collaborate with relevant stakeholders to discuss insights and align strategies for growth, efficiency, and customer satisfaction.
-Regularly update and communicate findings to ensure ongoing informed decision-making.
-Throughout the process, ensure that your analysis is well-documented, and the dashboard is user-friendly for stakeholders to easily access and interpret the insights.
-Regularly review and update the dashboard as new data becomes available to maintain its relevance and usefulness.
+Microsoft Power BI: The dashboard is developed using Power BI, a powerful business analytics tool for data visualization and reporting.
+### Data Analysis Expressions (DAX)
+DAX formulas are employed to perform complex calculations and manipulate data within Power BI.

-### Description
+### Data Extraction Techniques
-The objective can be broken down into the following detailed components-
-1. Dashboard Creation - Identify KPIs, design an intutive and visually appealing dashboard, add interactive visualization and filtering capabilities to allow users to explore the data at various levels of granuality.
-2. Data Analysis - Provide valuable insights to business entities regarding the effectiveness of theor sales strategies through visulaization and charts.
-3. Sales Forcasting - Leverage historic data and apply time series analysis and generate sales forcast for next 15 days.
-4. Actionable Insights and Recommendations - End goal is to share valuable insights and actionable information that can drive strategic decision - making and support the supermarket's goal for growth, efficiency, and customer satisfaction.
+Advanced techniques are utilized to extract and transform data from multiple sources, ensuring data accuracy and completeness.
+Insights:

-### Insights
+### Payment Mode Distribution

-Payment Mode Distribution: An analysis revealed that 43% of transactions were conducted through Cash on Delivery (COD), 35% via online payment methods, and 22% using credit/debit cards.
+An analysis revealed that 43% of transactions were conducted through Cash on Delivery (COD), 35% via online payment methods, and 22% using credit/debit cards.
 This information provides a strategic opportunity for the company to tailor offers according to popular payment preferences, potentially boosting sales.
+### Regional Sales Contributions

-Regional Sales Contributions: Examining sales contributions by region, the west region emerged as the leading contributor, accounting for 33%, followed by contributions from the west, central, and south regions.
+Examining sales contributions by region, the west region emerged as the leading contributor, accounting for 33%, followed by contributions from the west, central, and south regions.
 This regional breakdown offers valuable insights for targeted marketing efforts and resource allocation.
+### Sales by Segment

-Sales by Segment: Notably, a significant portion of sales was made directly to consumers.
+Notably, a significant portion of sales was made directly to consumers.
 Understanding the predominant sales channel can guide the company in refining marketing strategies and enhancing the customer experience.
+### Monthly Performance Peaks

-Monthly Performance Peaks: It was observed that the maximum sales occurred in December, while the highest profit margins were achieved in October and December.
-Recognizing these peak months allows the company to optimize inventory, marketing campaigns, and operational strategies to capitalize on favorable market conditions.
+It was observed that the maximum sales occurred in December, while the highest profit margins were achieved in October and December.
+Recognizing these peak months allows the company to optimize inventory, marketing campaigns, and operational strategies to capitalize on favourable market conditions.